 - Inability to return to any pre-accident occupation.

 - Loss of enjoyment where you have suffered disruption to a specific holiday.

 Special damages are damages for financial loss.
 The court can make very accurate assessments of such damages.
 They cover such items as:

 - Loss of earnings.
 This can include future earnings if the accident means that you are unlikely to return to work, or have to take lower paid work.

 - Items lost as a result of the accident.

 - Rehabilitation costs for your serious injury.

 - Cost of care.
-You do not need to have paid money to a family member or friend in order to have a claim for the care and assistance that would have been provided to you gratuitously.
-It is the law that an injured claimant who receives help free of charge from a friend, family member etc. can still claim against the responsible party a sum reflecting that help
+If you receive help free of charge from a friend, family member etc. you can claim against the responsible party for a sum reflecting that help

 - Loss of pension.